Pushing the envelope: Money politics mars Indonesian poll

 Cash-for-votes reaches its peak during the “dawn attack”, the morning of the election when candidates blitz voters.

 “It’s high drama at the last minute,” said Aspinall.
-“Candidates see this is really inefficient and ineffective but the feel if they don’t do it, they won’t stand a chance.”
+“Candidates see this is really inefficient and ineffective but they feel if they don’t do it, they won’t stand a chance.”

 Ramchand, for her part, says: “I’ll be sleeping in.”

-Additional reporting by Tabita Diela; Editing by Ed Davies and
+Additional reporting by Tabita Diela; Editing by Ed Davies and Raju Gopalakrishnan